MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/sign-starknet-data.md

 # Sign Starknet transactions

-After the account is connected, you can sign a transaction using the `wallet.account.signer.signTransaction` function:
+After an account is connected, you can sign a transaction using the `wallet.account.signer.signTransaction` function:

 ```typescript
 const signStarknetTransaction = async (wallet, contractAddress, entrypoint, calldata) => {
   try {